NREL/edv_synthetic_smart_meter_data/README.md

 - The output control file will be saved based on the configuration in ```constant.rb``` file.

+- If user has imported/downloaded BuildingSync XMLs from SEED, then the location to the folder that contains BuildingSync XMLs should be specified as an argument to the rake command.

-- Users need to acquire weather files (EPWs and DDYs) separately.
+- Users need to acquire weather files (EPWs and DDYs) separately and weather files could be saved under ```data/weather``` folder as a default location.

 - TODO,
   - standardize the format of the csv file (3rd argument) that includes connection between buildings and weather files.